Seefeuer/web-dev/README.md

 - Apache web server
 - MySQL database server
 - PHP 7.4
+- PHP extensions
+  - CURL
+  - IMAP
+  - ZIP
+  - XML
-- PhpMyAdmin
+  - Imagick

 ### Usage

-Open a browser and point to <code>localhost:2080</code>.

-You will find the PhpMyAdmin on <code>localhost:2080/phpmyadmin</code>.
+#### Database Access

+Download [MySQL Workbench for Windows][1] or HeidiSQL to manage the virtual database.

+Connection:

+- Host: localhost OR 127.0.0.1
+- Port: 3307
+- User: root OR vagrant
+- Pass: root OR vagrant

 Create some users for your web applications, like <code>wordpress</code> or <code>developer</code>.
 Set rights for each new user.

+#### Web Server

+Open a browser and point to <code>localhost:2080</code>.

 Now, place a fresh web application installation into this folder.
 Configure the installation to make use of the database.